The 7 Trumpets (Rev. 8:2 - 11:19)

 Revelation 8:2-6 "2 And I saw the seven angels which stood before God; and to them were given seven trumpets.
 3 And another angel came and stood at the altar, having a golden censer; and there was given unto him much incense, that he should offer it with the prayers of all saints upon the golden altar which was before the throne.1 4 And the smoke of the incense, which came with the prayers of the saints, ascended up before God out of the angel's hand.
 5 And the angel took the censer, and filled it with fire of the altar, and cast it into the earth: and there were voices, and thunderings, and lightnings, and an earthquake.
 6 And the seven angels which had the seven trumpets prepared themselves to sound.

 7 Trumpets = 7 successive time periods of warning and judgment.
-That the Trumpets cover consecutive periods, without gaps in between them, follows the same pattern established in other prophecies and as indicated by use of the number 7 (see 7 Churches).
+That the Trumpets cover consecutive periods, without gaps in between them, follows the same pattern established in other prophecies and as indicated by use of the number 7 (see more about "seven" in the 7 Churches).
 Also, the 5th and 6th Trumpets provide specific time frames, indicating each Trumpet describes large time periods and not just singular or short-term events.

 Time Period #1 (34 AD to 217 AD): Trumpet #1

 Revelation 8:7 "The first angel sounded, and there followed hail and fire mingled with blood, and they were cast upon the earth: and the third part of trees was burnt up, and all green grass was burnt up."

 Time Period #2 (217 to 486 AD): Trumpet #2